OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - deb-pkg: Build both source and binary deb kernel packages
 - bindeb-pkg: Build only the binary kernel deb package

-If you are concerned about the size of the resulting package and binaries, they can significantly reduce the size of the package and object files by using the make variable INSTALL_MOD_STRIP.
+If you are concerned about the size of the resulting package and binaries, you can significantly reduce the size of the package and object files by using the make variable INSTALL_MOD_STRIP.
 If this is not a concern, feel free to skip this step.
 The below instructions will build a set of binary RPM packages:

 ```bash session
 cd /home/user/OFS/linux-dfl